dczombera/GitHubIssues/README.md

 ## Create Documentation

-To generate a documentation of this project using Elixir's `ExDoc`, run following:
+To generate a documentation of this project using Elixir's `ExDoc`, run the following:

   ```elixir
   $ mix docs